 - Mask Cost: Masks are $2 each and come without straps.
 Filter material can be purchased separately.

 - Sizes: There are two mask sizes, small and large.
 Typical demand is around a 50/50 or 60/40 mix of sizes.
 The filter frames are the same for both sizes and are interchangeable.

 - Small Mask - Nose to chin measures 4.5 in / 115mm

 - Large Mask - Nose to chin measures 5 in / 128mm

 - Click to enlarge

-- Mask materials: Spark R&D is making them out of an FDA compliant TPE material.
+- Mask materials: Spark R&D makes them out of an FDA compliant TPE material.
 Other shops may use other materials.

-- Sterilization: These masks can be put into an autoclave for sterilization.
+- Sterilization: These masks can be put into an autoclave or otherwise wiped clean for sterilization.